LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 ## Update 0.5-prep.sh then run it

-This will create an Admin API project, a service account and keys.
+This will create groups and update your TF values.

 ```bash
 nano 0.5-prep.sh